anthony-aylward/bisb-challenges/README.md

   <img src="figure/rent.svg" width="500" class="centerimg"/>
   - The conservative estimate assumes a 3-5% increase per year.
 Note that [BLS data](https://fred.stlouisfed.org/series/CUUSA424SEHA) suggests rent in San Diego-Carlsbad increased by over 5% in 2018, and [SDUT reported](https://www.sandiegouniontribune.com/business/economy/story/2019-08-13/san-diegos-inflation-rate-among-highest-in-nation) a 4% increase in 2019.

-  - Note that [UC data](https://www.ucop.edu/student-affairs/_files/GCOAS%20Report%202017.pdf) indicate single UCSD students spent an average of $830 on rent in 2016-2017.
+  - Note that [UC data](https://www.ucop.edu/student-affairs/_files/GCOAS%20Report%202017.pdf) indicate single UCSD students (usually splitting rent with a roommate) spent an average of $830 on rent in 2016-2017.
 ]

 ---